Doctor of Nursing Practice

 -From the American Association of Colleges of Nursing

-- Evaluate knowledge of self, uniqueness of individuals, families, groups, communities, and populations in their environment (person).
+- Evaluate knowledge of self, the uniqueness of individuals, families, groups, communities, and populations in their environment (person).

 - Appraise the impact of the environment on the health of individuals, families, groups, communities, and populations (environment).

 - Apply an advanced body of knowledge and skills in nursing practice to diverse individuals across the lifespan in a variety of settings to promote health (nursing).

 - Appraise the influence of the wellness, illness, disease, and dysfunction components of health upon individuals, families, groups and communities (health).

 - Evaluate evidence that may be applied in nursing practice to promote high quality safe and effective care (inquiry).

 - Integrate the art of caring in the advanced practice nursing scholar role (caring).

 - Practice as an advanced practice nurse to promote the well-being of individuals, families, groups, and communities in a variety of settings (practice).

 - Determine leadership skills within nursing and interprofessional teams to initiate transformative changes in complex clinical practice and health care delivery systems to improve health care (practice/leadership).